Research Coordinator Program for Excellence in Human Subject Research

 Call for Applications – Fall 2014 Program

 The CTSI Academy of Research Excellence is now accepting applications for its third cohort for the Research Coordinator Program for Excellence in Human Subject Research.
 This advanced ten-week program is designed for experienced research coordinators who meet the prerequisite requirements, work with human subjects and are committed to becoming exemplary leaders in human subject research and protections.
 Enrollment is limited to 12 participants.
 One-page applications are due by midnight on Monday, July 28, 2014.

 Please email completed and signed applications as a PDF file to Cheri Knecht by midnight on Monday, July 28, 2014.

 The Fall 2014 program will meet every two weeks from 3 p.m. to 5 p.m. beginning September 2014 and ending February 2015.
 Applicants must commit to attend all sessions in person.

 Cheri Knecht, MPH, Program Assistant, CTSI Academy of Research Excellence

 Offered by the CTSI Academy of Research Excellence, the Research Coordinator Program for Excellence in Human Subject Research is an advanced, practically-oriented program to develop excellence in human-subject research focusing on regulatory requirements, informed consent training, and research integrity and professionalism.

-This ten-week program consists of ten interactive, two-hour seminars; attendance at all sessions is required.
+This 10-week program consists of 10 interactive, two-hour seminars; attendance at all sessions is required.
 It is designed for experienced UF research coordinators who work with human subjects.